 Complaints must be signed by an identifiable individual.
 No anonymous complaints will be considered.

-Complaints may be filed by members of the public, staff or Members of Council and Council as a whole.
+Complaints may be filed by a member of the public, Staff, Council or by Council as a whole.

-The formal complaint form requires that all formal complaints must be made in writing and signed by an identifiable individual.
-The identity of the complainant, however, will only be disclosed in circumstances where fairness requires disclosure or where required by law.
-The complainant will be notified in advance if their identity is to be disclosed.
+No. The complaint form requires that all formal complaints be made in writing and signed by an identifiable individual.
+The identity of the complainant, however, will only be disclosed in circumstances where fairness requires disclosure.
+In some instances, the complainant’s identity will also be apparent because of the nature of the complaint.
+The complainant will be notified in advance if their identity is going to be disclosed.

-Complaints may be submitted by following the process set out in the Complaint Protocol and using the Formal Complaint Form.
+Formal complaints may be submitted by following the process set out in the Complaint Procedures and using the Formal Complaint Form.

 No. There is no cost to submitting a complaint.

-No. Part A of the Complaint Protocol sets out an informal complaint process which allows a complainant to address concerns by either contacting the Member of Council directly or by asking the Integrity Commissioner to assist in informal resolution of the alleged complaint.
+No. Part A of the Complaint Procedures sets out an informal process which allows a complainant to address concerns by either contacting the Member of Council directly or by asking the Integrity Commissioner to assist in informal resolution of the alleged complaint.

 Individuals are encouraged to use this process as the first means of resolving an issue.
-With the consent of the complainant and the Member who is the subject of the complaint, the Integrity Commissioner may participate in an informal resolution as mediator/conciliator of issues relating to the complaint.
+With the consent of the complainant and the Council Member who is the subject of the complaint, the Integrity Commissioner may participate in an informal resolution between the parties, acting as mediator/conciliator of the issues relating to the complaint.

 No. The informal process is not a prerequisite to submitting a formal complaint.

-When a formal complaint is received the Integrity Commissioner will conduct an initial assessment.
+When a formal complaint is received the Integrity Commissioner must perform a preliminary assessment to determine whether they will proceed with an investigation of the matter.

 If the Integrity Commissioner is of the opinion that: